Welcome to Blue Cross and Blue Shield of Georgia’s web sites. We appreciate your interest in us and hope to make your on-line

 If you have questions regarding this policy or if you would like to review or change any of your personal information we have on file, please contact Customer Service by dialing the number on the back of your ID card.

-This privacy statement is effective January 1, 2014 and was revised July 1, 2014.
+This privacy statement is effective January 1, 2014 and was most recently revised January 1, 2015.
 This privacy statement is subject to change.
 We encourage you to review it from time to time.